I’m a big fan of Arnold and Terminator franchise: Sudeep

 Sudeep is a big fan of Arnold Schwarzenegger and of the action hero’s Terminator franchise.
 The Kotigobba 3 hero expressed his feelings in his latest tweet.
 The latest installment of the Hollywood franchise, Terminator Dark Fate, will also see a dubbed version in Kannada, and Sudeep has announced the release of the 1.30-minute trailer on his YouTube channel.

 “Arnold is one of the great action heroes and I am a fan of his.
 The Terminator franchise thrilled the fan in me.
 I’m happy to release the Kannada trailer for FoxStudios (sic),” the actor tweeted, posting a glimpse of the trailer.
 “Here is the 30 secs kannada trailer of #TerminatorDarkFate.
 1.30 min trailer,,, soon on my youtube channel.
 Best wshs (sic),” he said.
-Terminator Date Fate will be released in India on November 1.
-The film is directed by Tim Miller, and features a huge cast, including Linda Hamilton, Mackenzie Davis and Edward Furlong, among others.

-Meanwhile, Sudeep, who is juggling films in different languages, is waiting for the release of Dabangg 3.
-The trailer of the film will be launched on Wednesday.
-The actor is back from Thailand after an ad shoot, and will be entering the sets of Kotigobba 3 in Chennai.
-The film marks the directorial debut of Shiva Karthik, and is produced by Surappa Babu.
-The team will be completing the talkie portions in this schedule, and the makers will then be left with the song shoot.
-The film features Madonna Sebastian and Shraddha Das in the cast, and will also star Bollywood actor Aftab Shivdasani, who is making his debut in Kannada.